Archive for May 2007

 • The largest use of wood in Brazil is for wood fires

-urban firewood Wood is the first biofuel16 developing countries in South and Southeast Asia use most of their wood supply predominantly for cooking and heat.
+Carrying firewood through the city16 developing countries in South and Southeast Asia use most of their wood supply predominantly for cooking and heat.

 The UN says that using wood as fuel is expected to increase in line with population growth.
 Rising demand for fuelwood and charcoal is causing a halo of deforestation around many cities, towns, and roads. [report]